purestjs/docs/docs/04-complete-example.md

   .request((err, res, body) => ())
 ```

-Lastly we can create a separate instance specifically for making requests to the `YouTube` API, using the `alias` option in the Purest's constructor:
+Lastly we can create a separate instance specifically for making requests to the YouTube API, using the `alias` option of the Purest's constructor:

 ```js
 var youtube = purest({provider: 'google', config, alias: 'youtube'})